Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 Anonymous data is that which all links to the participant have been removed.
 Keep in mind that most data collected electronically will have some link through IP address, and is generally not considered to be anonymous.
 You can read more about this in the FAQ sub-section labeled Research Subjects and Privacy Protection.
 De-identified data is data in which personal identifiers have been removed so that the identify of the subject can not be readily determined.
 If a survey includes a demographics section or is being collected through a third party vendor, the researcher cannot guarantee anonymity and should not be included in recruitment or consent materials.

-Research Subjects and Privacy Protection
+Research Subjects and Potential Risks

 What are the kinds of risk research subjects might face?